Recruiting judges soon! Contest to open in September. Watch your email and social media for announcements.

 FIRST:

-In the first round, judges will read the first 2500 (YA, Adult) or 1500 (MG) words of the book and assign the work a score.
-The judges will offer comments, not an edit or full critique.
+In the first round, judges will read the first 2500 (YA, Adult) or 1000 (MG) words of the book and assign the work a score.

 NEXT: